Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

 We constructed a parsimonious causal framework to study the transportability of prognostic markers.
 Several observations from this theoretical exploration deserve reiterating.
-First, the common practice of transporting prognostic markers by predictive values relies on the strong assumption that the prevalences of universal and alternative causes remain stable across populations.
+First, the common practice of transporting prognostic markers by predictive values relies on the strong assumption that variation in outcome prevalence is entirely attributable to the causes that are captured by the marker.
 We showed that the conventional prevalence-adjustment method is the exact implementation of Bayes' rule, thus changing the locus of transportability to accuracy (sensitivity and specificity).
 Nevertheless, no easily explainable or biologically plausible mechanism is likely to generate fully transportable accuracy metrics.
 In our explored population-generating scenarios, transporting a prognostic marker by accuracy was not universally better than transporting by predictive values.
-However, in scenarios where causes were positively correlated, which is likely to be common, transporting by accuracy reduced information loss compared with transportability by predictive values.
-However, in the same scenarios, the new `proportional odds' method of transportation performed better.
+However, in scenarios where causes were positively correlated, which is likely to be common, transporting by accuracy reduced information loss compared with transportability by predictive values - this helps justify why prevalence adjustment is generally expected to improve marker transportability.
+However, in the same scenarios, the new `proportional-odds' method of transportation performed better.